vrocky/boilerplate-typescript-amd-web/README.md

 # boilerplate-typescript-amd-web
-Minimal boilerplate for webpage using typescript and amd
+Minimal boilerplate for webpage using typescript and AMD (asyncronous module defination).